Big 4 Accounting Firms

 The Big 4 Accounting Firms are:

-They are the top 4 accounting firms in the world.
+They are the top 4 international cpa firms in the world.
 They are well known for being the top audit firms in the world.
+Their main competitors other than each other would be local accounting firms in the regions where they operate.

 The professional services they offer are audit services, tax services and advisory services.
 For each firm, audit services provides their largest source of revenue.